mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 ]
 ```

 For our requirements we need to set up the file loaders for TypeScript, CSS modules, Fonts and images in a `webpack.config.js` file.
-Unfortunately, we still need the `ExtractTextPlugin` to be able to bundle all the CSS to be able to bundle all the CSS of the application to a single file.
+Unfortunately, we still need the `ExtractTextPlugin` to be able to bundle all the CSS of the application to a single file.

 *Configuring plugins:*
 ```js